drandand/map-reduce/cpp/README.md

 # cpp
 This folder contains a sample implementation of map-reduce operations on vectors written exclusively in C++.
 It leverages templates, operator overloading and lambdas on a class library called ```vec```.

-The product of the build scripts will be two executables.
+The product of the build scripts is two executables.
 The first performs unit testing on the ```vec``` class and associated functions.
 The second coducts performance measurement of the ```vec``` class.

 ## unit testing